friendica/docker/README.md

 As this setup does **not include encryption** it should to be run behind a proxy.

+Prerequisites for this example:
-Maker sure to set the variable `MYSQL_PASSWORD` before you run the setup.
+- Make sure to set the variable `MYSQL_PASSWORD` before you run the setup.
+- Create a `nginx.conf` in the same directory as the docker-compose.yml file (take it from [example](https://github.com/friendica/docker/tree/master/.examples/docker-compose/with-traefik-proxy/mariadb-cron-smtp/fpm/web/nginx.conf))

 ```yaml
 version: '2'